Character page for the Ip Man film series.

 - In the third film, after Wing-sing has been diagnosed with cancer, Ip Man has several scenes of breaking down into tears.

-- One-Man Army: He can literally defeat dozens of martial artists single-handedly.
+- One-Man Army: He can literally defeat dozens of martial artists and gangs single-handedly.

 - Papa Wolf: Towards his sons, he won't hesitate to give those who dare to harm them a beat down.